unbit/uwsgi-docs/PSGIquickstart.rst

 .. code-block:: sh

    uwsgi --plugins http,psgi --http :8080 --http-modifier1 5 --psgi myapp.pl

+.. note:: Do not use --http when you have a frontend webserver, use --http-socket.
+Continue reading the quickstart to understand why.

 What is that '--http-modifier1 5' thing ???
 *******************************************